Denison University: Athletics

 Denison is a member of the NCAA Division III and the North Coast Athletic Conference (NCAC) since the conference's formation in 1984.
 As a part of the 10-member conference Denison boasts a league-record 11 Dennis M. Collins Awards which is given to the NCAC school that performs best across the conference's 23 sponsored sports: 11 for men and 12 for women.
 Denison additionally has 45 club and intramural sports.
 Denison won nine consecutive All-Sports Awards between 1997–1998 and 2005–2006.
 Denison's remaining two awards were earned in 1985–86 and 2008–2009.

-In 2001, the Denison Women's Swimming and Diving team captured the school's first NCAA Division III national championship by snapping Kenyon College’s streak of 17-consecutive national championships.
+In 2001, the Denison Women's Swimming and Diving team captured the school's first NCAA Division III national championship by breaking Kenyon College’s streak of 17-consecutive national championships.
 Following this, the Denison Men's Swimming and Diving team defeated Kenyon to capture the 2011 NCAA National Title by 1 point ending the Lords' 31-year streak of championships.
 Denison men won the national title in 2015–2016 and in 2017–2018.

 In both men's and women's swimming and diving, Denison has posted 47 consecutive top-10 finishes at the NCAA Division III championships.
 During that span, Denison has placed either second or third, nationally, 26 times.

 Denison alumnus Woody Hayes (Class of ’35) spent three seasons as the head football coach at Denison (1946–48).
 In 1947 and 1948 he guided the Big Red to undefeated seasons.
+Hayes went on to achieve legendary status as the head football coach at Ohio State.

 In 1954, Keith Piper took over as the head football coach, a position he would remain in for 39 seasons.
 Piper won a school record, 200 games and in 1985 he guided the program to their first 10–0 season with his antique single-wing offense.
 Denison qualified for the NCAA Division III playoffs that season before falling to Mt.
 Union in the opening round.